kmaterna/elastic_stresses_py/README.md

 * Create a new Python environment in the Anaconda GUI.
 Environments Tab --> Import --> Local drive --> navigate to the local Elastic_stresses_py folder and select ```requirements.yml``` --> Open.
 Select name=espy (or desired) --> Create environment.
 This will take a few minutes.

-* Click the play button beside the espy environment name.
+* Click the play button beside the environment name for the environment you just created.
 Select 'Open Terminal'.
 Type ```pip install Tectonic-Utils```

 * Also type ```pip install okada_wrapper```.
 This assumes you already have properly working C and fortran compilers, such as gcc and gfortran.
 You might have to get those separately.

 * To install ```Elastic_stresses_py``` itself, we will work in the terminal once more.
 Move to the location where you downloaded the source code and type ```python setup.py install```

-* In the Anaconda navigator, you will be able to see all the installed packages in your environment, including Elastic_stresses_py.
+* After refreshing the Anaconda navigator, you will be able to see all the installed packages in your new environment, including Elastic_stresses_py.

 * On the Anaconda home tab, install Jupyter Notebook in your new environment by clicking the Install button.

 * Close all your terminals, notebooks, pythons, and anacondas.
 Then re-open.

-* In the Anaconda Environments tab, click the play button beside the new espy environment and select "Open with Jupyter Notebook".
-Navigate to the location of the Elastic_stresses_py package and then examples/Example_2/Run_Elastic_stresses_py.ipynb.
-Follow the notebook instructions!
+* In the Anaconda Environments tab, click the play button beside the new environment you just created, and select "Open with Jupyter Notebook".
+This will open in a browser window and display the contents of your home directory.
+Navigate to the location of the Elastic_stresses_py package and then examples/Example_2/.
+Open the Jupyter nobebook Run_Elastic_stresses_py.ipynb.

+* You can use this Jupyter notebook by clicking each cell (i.e., any body of text or code) and executing it with shift+Enter.
+Start at the top and work your way down the tutorial.
+Some code lines will take a moment and produce screen output into the notebook.
+More information about using Jupyter notebooks can be found [here](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).

 ### Citing: